 A machine operator comes into the changing room shortly before the start of his shift.
 He changes and gets his freshly charged Smartwatch out of his locker.
 With the Smartwatch on his wrist, he goes to his machine and relieves his colleague.
 The digital documentation enables him to see all the information, such as machine problems or maintenance that his foreman had, directly on his Smartwatch.
 He knows exactly what happened in the previous shift and what he has to pay attention to – without having to communicate with his foreman.

-This is done for example with the help of the integrated video and photo function, which can document machine malfunctions directly and easily.
-The message function enables employees to send each other voice and text messages and, if necessary, inform the machine’s successor about a particular event.
-In addition, digital and direct data acquisition saves all information about machine maintenance, machine updates, defects, job status and parts availability is stored.
-Thus, a few clicks on the clock are enough for the subsequent machine operator to keep up to date with the latest status of his machine.
+This is done, for example, with the help of the integrated video and photo function, which simplifies the documentation of various events.
+With the message function, employees can send themselves voice and text messages and, if necessary, inform the machine’s successor about a particular event.
+In addition, digital and direct data acquisition means that all information about machine maintenance, machine updates, defects, job status and parts availability is stored.
+Thus, a few clicks on the Smartwatch are enough for the subsequent machine operator to keep up to date with the latest status of his machine.
 This ensures that the correct information is transmitted at shift change and that the next machine operator is informed of all relevant information.
 In addition, the incomplete traceability in which areas which problems have occurred is counteracted.
 This means that each machine operator no longer only has the information of the previous shift, but also the data of each shift.

-With a view to the Corona pandemic the optimized, digital shift handover also minimizes personal contact between employees, which is an important factor for companies to ensure continuous production, especially in these times of corona pandemic.
+With a view to the Corona pandemic the optimized, digital shift handover can also minimize personal contact between employees.
+This is an important factor for companies to ensure continuous production during the ongoing pandemic.

 By simplifying the shift transfer with the help of smart wearables, all important events and information from the previous shift are documented in an unalterable way and transferred in detail to the next shift.
 Information transfer is thus ensured, efficiency between shifts remains at the same level and the different experiences can be easily passed on.
 Personal contact is not absolutely necessary when handing over shifts and reduces the risk of infection in the corona pandemic.
-Putting on an Industry Smartwatch at the beginning of the shift is enough to have all important data directly and digitally available on the wrist.
+Putting on an Industry Smartwatch at the beginning of the shift is sufficient to have all important data directly and digitally available on the wrist.